yizzy/sure/docs/hosting/plaid.md

 9. When asked "What industry are you in?", select **Budgeting and financial management tools**.
 10. Click **Next**.
 11. Enter any name for your application.
-12. Upload the Maybe logo (must be 1024x1024px and under 4MB).
+12. Upload any photo as the logo (must be 1024x1024px and under 4MB).
 13. Leave the brand color as **#22CCEE**.
 14. Set the Website URL to:
     https://github.com/maybe-finance/maybe